johanjaguardev/iris/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Continuous Delivery

+This project is set up for continuous delivery using GitHub Actions.
+Whenever code changes are pushed to the `main` branch, the following steps are executed:

+1. The code is checked out.
+2. Dependencies are installed.
+3. The Angular application is built.
+4. The `docs` folder is published to GitHub Pages.

+The current status of the CD workflow can be viewed in the [Actions](https://github.com/johanjaguardev/iris/actions) tab.

+## Changelog

+### v1.0.0 (2023-01-05)

+- Initial release
+- Added Angular installation instructions
+- Added CI/CD configuration using GitHub Actions